vippsas/vipps-developers/test-environment.md

-**Please note:** In the test environment verification of emails can only be triggered in a [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) flow (if the merchant requests the `email` scope), or from clicking “send email” from the email address section under profile page.
+**Please note:** In the test environment verification of emails can only be triggered in a [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) flow (if the merchant requests the `email` scope), or from clicking “send email” from the email address section under the profile page.
 After updating the email address you will need to close and reopen the app for this option to be available.